hongc23-1625289/hello-world/README.md

 Hi!

 My name is Christina and I have a small white Chihuahua named Tofu.
-I love dogs, going to the gym and EDM.
+I love dogs, lifting weights and EDM.